hhaootian/hhaootian/README.md

 ## About me

-<b>I will join Facebook as a software engineer intern in machine learning from May 2022.</b>

-I'm a 3rd year Ph.D. student majoring in Computational Chemistry at Southern Methodist University.
+I'm a 4th year Ph.D. student majoring in Computational Chemistry at Southern Methodist University.
 I'm also pursuing a MS in Computer Science at Georgia Tech.

 I mainly focus on the study of protein conformations through artificial intelligence.

+I will join Meta as a Research Scientist from July 2023.

 Homepage: https://htian97.github.io